eitanporat/eitanporat.github.io/content/posts/communication complexity and monotone circuits.md

 * NOT gates ($\lnot$)
 * OR gates ($\vee$)
 * AND gates ($\wedge$)
 These gates are enough to do any computation, and as such are called *universal gates*.
+For our purposes, AND gates and OR gates can operate on a $\mathrm{poly}(n)$ bits.

 Since circuits are directed graphs we can view them as layered computations.
 At the first layer we start with some subset of the input $x \in \lbrace0,1\rbrace^{n}$, and at each layer we apply some "local" computation to nodes from the previous layer.
 The final layer is usually one node which we call the output of the circuit.